Brittdrog/Drogemoller_lab_website/content/authors/djohnson/_index.md

 #Tier 2 Canadian Research Chair in Pharmacogenomics and Precision Medicine

 # Organizations/Affiliations (add your name and web address, if you have one)
-#organizations:
+organizations:
-#- name: Britt Drögemöller
+- name: Danielle Johnson
 # url: "http://brittdrogemoller.com/"

 # Short bio (displayed in user profile at end of posts) (add info about yourself)